Why am I bleeding so much? Understanding Heavy Periods

-Let’s talk about heavy periods.
-I don’t know any woman who loves changing a tampon or pad every 2 hours.
-Do you?
-Today I’m focusing on the signs of heavy periods, what causes them, and what some natural treatment options to consider.
+Time to start thinking about heavy periods, yes it’s a thing.
+Today I’m focusing on the signs of heavy periods, why they happen, and what some natural treatment options to consider.

 Symptoms of Heavy Periods